allaboutduncan/clu-docs/docs/features/app-settings/settings.md

 #### PixelDrain API Key

-For the [file-downloads](../file-downloads/index.md "mention") feature, you can bypass daily limits by entering your API key in this field.
+For the [File Downloads](/features/file-downloads/index "mention") feature, you can bypass daily limits by entering your API key in this field.

 ### Performance and Timeout Settings